IsaacJCarnes/DogEndorsementWebsite/README.md

 ## Usage
 The website needs these packages to run: bcrypt, connect-session-sequelize, dotenv, express, express-handlebars, express-session, mysql2, node-fetch, sequelize.

 Here is a link to the [deployed site](https://dog-endorsement-website.herokuapp.com/).
+CURRENTLY NOT OPERATING DUE TO HEROKU CHANGES

 ## Screenshots
 ![Landing Page for Dog Endorsement Website](./public/assets/homepage.png)